demixr/demixr-app/README.md

 * Load songs from the device
   * Supported formats: `mp3` and `wav`
-* Download songs from Youtube
+* Download songs from YouTube
 * Source separation in 4 different stems: `Vocals`, `Bass`, `Drums` and `Other`
 * Local library of unmixed songs
 * Integrated music player with the ability to mute / unmute each stem